ysonggit/CarND-Advanced-Lane-Lines/writeup.md

 ![Fitting of the lane-line points][image16]

-In the 19th code block, I also re-use the codes from the lecture quiz to define the `search_around_poly()` function.
-The difference is that here the inputs are the image and the arrays of fitting points of the left and right lines computed by the `fit_polynomial()` function.
+In the 19th code block, I also re-use the codes from the lecture quiz to define the `search_around_poly()` function which uses the previous polynomial to skip the sliding window.
+So that here the inputs are the image and the arrays of fitting points of the left and right lines computed from the prior step, namely, the `fit_polynomial()` function.

+In the figure below, assume that the fitting points of lane lines are given, the function `search_around_poly()` fits the polynomial in terms of these points, instead of using sliding window method, to improve the algorithm efficiency.

+![Fit polynomial with previous lines][image18]

 #### 5. Calculated the Radius of Curvature and the Vehicle Offset.